 On the surface, driving through a summer heat wave seems quite serene compared to a winter whiteout.
-But according to the Insurance Institute for Highway Safety (IIHS), August actually had the highest number of fatal car accidents of any month in 2013, with 3,136.
-What's more, July and September each had over 2,900 fatal accidents themselves.
+But according to the Insurance Institute for Highway Safety (IIHS), the month of August had the second highest number of fatal car accidents in 2014, with 3,037 (right behind October's 3,068).
+What's more, June, July, and September each had over 2,800 fatal accidents themselves.

 Here are a handful of reasons why summer often trumps winter in the danger department.

 When school's out, more teen drivers hit the roads.
 Sadly, more teen drivers on the road can mean more danger for the rest of us.
 The unavoidable lack of experience (we've all been there) can lead to questionable judgment that can increase the risk of an accident.
 And data shows that teens are more likely to be involved in accidents than other age groups.

 We all have our favorite summer destinations, and suffering through traffic jams is the price we gladly pay for getting there.
 Congested roads make for harder driving conditions and the potential for road rage, so plan ahead.
 (And watch out for those impatient drivers who might cut you off.)

 Vacationing drivers are often unfamiliar with the roads, as well, which can lead to erratic or unpredictable driving (especially when there's something cool to look at).
 And because they're unfamiliar, they may drive too slowly.

 Summer can do a number on your tires.
 As AAA explains, hot weather causes the air inside your tires to expand, which can lead to a blowout in well-worn wheels.
 Check your tires on a regular basis during the summer months, especially during heat waves.